-${\bf Fig.~3.}$ Software architecture
+Fig. 3.
+Software architecture

 Additionally, by changing a simple PATH variable, a set of simulated interfaces can be swapped in for onboard development and testing.
 This allows for easy debugging on logged data even without access to the robotics hardware.
-The software architecture consists of a variety of modules, layered hierarchically:
+In order to simplify development, all interprocess communications are performed by passing data structures between the various modules.
+[9] The software architecture consists of a variety of modules, layered hierarchically: